Expectations influence perception.

 When the doctor seeing, say, a rape victim, labels the patient as crazy and telegraphs that to other doctors, along with the notion that this patient could harm a colleague, a received view emerges in the medical community to which all others unthinkingly conform.
 They don't recognize their own self-interested cloud of clichés, false assumptions and lies as they turn the white wall of silence into into a blacklist with nothing more than a phone call or a nuance in a referral negatively branding the injured patient.
 This isn't just remaining silent.
 This is going further and spreading the word to make sure others do too.

-Interestingly, when health care professionals are asked why they don't report caregivers who are murdering patients, sometimes they say that they didn't because the system lacks a way to spread the word (see Cullen).
-But when the problem is the fact that the reputation of another health care professional could get blemished, they find lots of ways to spread the word to prevent that.
+Interestingly, when they no longer can deny that a colleague was serial killer health, and care professionals are asked why they don't report caregivers who are murdering patients, sometimes they say that they didn't because the system lacks a way to spread the word (see Cullen).
+But when the problem is the fact that the reputation of another health care professional could be blemished, they find lots of ways to spread words to prevent that.

 There also can be what some have called institutional blindness.
 Like if you went to the police to report that while you were away some of your possessions had been stolen, all the police would know for sure is that you are reporting that you cannot find some of your possessions.
 They do not know who else has keys to your home or what else might account for their being missing and so write down only what they know, that you are reporting possessions being missing.
 Medical records written in this way at least would record that you have complaints and believe you have been injured, even if they do not record the who, what and where of the cause you have reported.